-Moody's ratings were Baal for Ørsted's corporate and senior debt ratings, and Baa3 for Ørsted's hybrid capital securities (all ratings with stable outlook).8
+Moody's ratings were Baal for Ørsted's corporate and senior debt ratings, and Baa3 for Ørsted's hybrid capital securities (all ratings with stable outlook).

-8 Moody's defines Baa1 and Baa3 for issuer's as follows: Issuer's or issues rated Baa represent average creditworthiness relative to other domestic issuers.
+Moody's defines Baa1 and Baa3 for issuer's as follows: Issuer's or issues rated Baa represent average creditworthiness relative to other domestic issuers.
 Moody's defines Baa for obligations as follows: Obligations rated Baa are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics.
 Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.

-- Ørsted's corporate and senior debt ratings from S&P were BBB+, and BB+ for Ørsted's hybrid capital securities (all ratings with stable outlook).9 - Fitch's ratings were BBB+ for Ørsted's corporate and senior debt ratings, and BBB- for Ørsted's hybrid capital securities (all ratings with stable outlook).10 - Taiwan Ratings has provided Ørsted with a long-term issuer credit rating of twAA (stable outlook)11.
+- Ørsted's corporate and senior debt ratings from S&P were BBB+, and BB+ for Ørsted's hybrid capital securities (all ratings with stable outlook).13 - Fitch's ratings were BBB+ for Ørsted's corporate and senior debt ratings, and BBB- for Ørsted's hybrid capital securities (all ratings with stable outlook).14 - Moody's has also provided a rating for Ørsted Salg & Service A/S, which as of the date of this Prospectus was Baa1 (stable outlook). - Taiwan Ratings has provided Ørsted and Ørsted Wind with a long-term issuer credit rating which as of the date of this Prospectus was twAA (stable outlook).
+15 Taiwan Ratings is not established in the EEA and is not certified under the CRA Regulation and the rating it has given to Ørsted and Ørsted Wind is not endorsed by a credit rating agency established in the EEA and registered under the CRA Regulation. - AM Best Ratings provided Ørsted Insurance A/S with an individual financial rating which a of the date of this Prospectus was A- (stable outlook) 16.
+AM Best Ratings is established in the EEA and registered under the CRA Regulation and is included in the list of registered credit rating agencies published by ESMA on its website in accordance with the CRA Regulation.